zrlmib/openssl/README.md

 Run the following programs to test the PQC kex+auth TLS connection.

 To generate a Picnic key (using a new openssl app genoqs):

 	apps/openssl genoqs -picnic -out picnic.key

 To generate a Picnic cert:

 	apps/openssl req -new -x509 -days 365 -sha512 -key picnic.key -out picnic.crt -subj "/C=US/L=Redmond/CN=OQStest" -config apps/openssl.cnf

-To test a complete (kex+auth) PQS TLS connection, start a server (where 'X' is a mechanism that supports Picnic, see above):
+To test a complete (kex+auth) PQS TLS connection, start a server (where X is a mechanism that supports Picnic, see above):

-	apps/openssl s_server -cipher OQSKEX-'X'-PICNIC-AES256-GCM-SHA384 -cert picnic.crt -key picnic.key -HTTP
+	apps/openssl s_server -cipher OQSKEX-X-PICNIC-AES256-GCM-SHA384 -cert picnic.crt -key picnic.key -HTTP

-And connect to it with a client (using the same 'X' as the server):
+And connect to it with a client (using the same X as the server):

-	apps/openssl s_client -cipher OQSKEX-'X'-PICNIC-AES256-GCM-SHA384 -connect localhost:4433
+	apps/openssl s_client -cipher OQSKEX-X-PICNIC-AES256-GCM-SHA384 -connect localhost:4433

 Current status and plans